brent-soles/aleve/Readme.md

 # aleve

-## so as to aleveiate your development burden with static assets and/or makd development painless :D
+## so as to aleveiate your development burden with static assets and/or make development painless :D

 # To download